Why Female Attorneys Struggle Financially

 Source: Consumer Attorneys of California

 65% of women lawyers in this study experienced some form of harassment in the office.
 Being a lawyer is stressful enough without the toxic work environments.
 But these factors add up to women not being well represented in upper legal management.
-Thus, women are underrepresented in some of the most lucrative legal positions.

 A majority of women lawyers interviewed for a Project for Attorney Retention (PAR) 2012 study, said their “commitment to personal and family responsibilities” was the top barrier to advancing their careers.
 It appears that women lawyers still suffer from the burden of home responsibilities .